Skidamek/AutoModpack/README.md

 When a client connects to the server:

-1. Connection: AutoModpack establishes a secure connection and prompts you to [verify the server's certificate fingerprint](https://moddedmc.wiki/en/project/automodpack/docs/technicals/certificate).
+1. Connection: AutoModpack establishes an Iroh-based connection and prompts you to [verify the server's identity](https://moddedmc.wiki/en/project/automodpack/docs/technicals/certificate).
+The user-visible identity is the server's Iroh endpoint ID/public key.
 2. Direct links: Fetches the APIs for direct downloads of your modpack's files from Modrinth and CurseForge, where possible (mods, resource packs, shaders).
 3. Modpack download: All files are downloaded to the client's automodpack folder.
 4. Game restart: AutoModpack loads the modpack, and the client is perfectly synced and ready to play!